GustavoDan/Geracao-Tech-Unimed-BH-Ciencia-de-Dados/Descomplicando a criação de pacotes de processamento de imagens em Python/README.md

 ## Instructions on uploading to PyPI

-Open the terminal at the project root folder, then run these commands to generate the distribution
+Open the terminal at the project root folder, then run these commands to install dependencies and to generate the distribution

 ```bash
 pip install --upgrade pip